eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_deploy_projects_to_a_server_and_keep_the_two_synchronized.md

 See the _Platform Plug-in Developer Guide_ under **Programmer's Guide > Team support** for complete details on how to implement your own team subscriber and for integrating with the generic Synchronize view.

-**Aside:** if all you really want is to do is synch Eclipse workspace content with a webserver, see [Eclipse Server Sandbox Setup](/Eclipse_Server_Sandbox_Setup "Eclipse Server Sandbox Setup") for an idea on how this can be done.